Marsha Greene, August 7th, 2015

 NL: Okay, just a couple of blocks.

 MG: Just a couple of blocks.
-I got off the bus, and bunch of guys – we had a flagpole at the front of the school – a bunch of guys at the flagpole and they was fighting.
-And I got off the – ‘cause I could see it as I was getting off the bus.
-And next thing I know you heard a gunshot, boom! -and everybody scattered.
+I got off the bus, and bunch of guys – we had a flagpole in the front of the school – a bunch of guys at the flagpole and they was fighting.
+And I got off the – because I could see it as I was getting off the bus.
+And next thing I know you heard a gunshot, boom! and everybody scattered.
 And there lays my ex-classmate.
-So they said he had intervened in -- the two guys originally that was fighting – and one of them stopped fighting and turned around and shot him.
+So they said he had intervened in — the two guys originally that was fighting – and one of them stopped fighting and turned around and shot him.
 So I turned around, walked right back up to West Chicago and went back home.
-I said “I can’t do this.”
-You know it was a lot, it was drugs, certain floors of the building --- that’s what they need to do a movie on: Mackenzie.
+I said, “I can’t do this.”
+You know it was a lot; it was drugs, certain floors of the building — that’s what they need to do a movie on: Mackenzie.
 There was a lot going on at Mackenzie.
 It was a lot.
 I mean a lot of people graduated from Mackenzie and went on to do wonderful things but a lot of people was caught up; if you didn’t have a certain mindset or willpower you wouldn’t have survived Mackenzie.
 And we had awesome talent come out of Mackenzie: football, basketball, singers.
 We had a lot of talent come out of Mackenzie.

 NL: Did you finish high school?

 MG: I ended up going and getting a GED.
 I was like I can’t do Mackenzie.
 Actually when I stopped that day that – his name was Bones, that was his nickname, Bones – when he got killed, that day I walked back up to Chicago and I caught the Chicago bus down to Greenfield, Greenfield to Joy Road and I went and registered for the WC3.
 Because back then you didn’t necessarily have to have a high school diploma to start college classes.

 MG: Wayne County Community College.